trychlos/pwix-modal/README.md

 Each button, apart those generated directly via the `html` key, has a `date-md-btn-id` attribute set to the button identifier.

 Please note that all that buttons management is NOT relevant when using a specific footer.

+#### Modal closing

+Bootstrap let the modal be closed:

+- by clicking on the backdrop, outside of the modal,
+- by clicking on the header cross check,
+- by hitting the 'Escape' key.

+You can also add, e.g., a 'Cancel' button.

+The three Bootstrap closing modes all depend of the configuration of the modal, i.e. whether `closeByBackdrop`, `closeByHeader` or `closeByKeyboard` are true.

+When `false`, this closing mode is just disabled.

+When one is `true`, or the user has clicked on your 'Cancel' button, then only `pwix:modal` tries to honor the `beforeClose` parameter which is expected to be an async function which will eventually return `true` or `false`.

 #### Modal positionning